-(Amended by Act 8 of 1992) - (2) The power to make an order under subparagraph (1)(d) shall be exercisable by Order subject to annulment by a Secretary of State in pursuance of a resolution of the Legislative Assembly.
-(Amended by Act 9 of 2011) - (3) In this Schedule "the ship" means the ship in relation to which the powers conferred by this Schedule are exercised.
+- (2) The power to make an order under sub-paragraph (1)(d) above shall be exercisable by Order subject to annulment by a Secretary of State in pursuance of a resolution of the Legislative Council. - (3) In this Schedule "the ship" means the ship in relation to which the powers conferred by this Schedule are exercised.